Lighthouses of Israel

 - Haifa Breakwater Elbow

 - Date unknown.
 Apparently inactive, but listed by NGA with focal plane 11 m (36 ft); white light, 2.5 s on, 2.5 s off.
-The light was mounted on a post atop a tapered square white concrete tower, but no light is seen in a 2008 photo.
-Bing has a satellite view.
+The light was mounted on a post atop a tapered square white concrete tower, but no light is seen atop the tower in a 2008 photo.
+Google has a satellite view and a very distant street view across the harbor.
 Located in a curve (not really an elbow) of the main breakwater of Haifa harbor.
 Site status unknown.
 Admiralty N5946.1; NGA

 - 2007(?).
 Active; focal plane unknown; red flash every 3 s.
 Approx.

-25 m (82 ft) triangular skeletal radar tower standing behind a 2-story concrete
+25 m (82 ft) triangular skeletal radar tower standing atop a 2-story concrete

 harbor control building.
-Jeremy Sham has a good view, the tower is seen at the right of a 2007 photo of the harbor and at the left in a 2009 photo, and Google has a satellite view.
+A 2012 photo is available, Jeremy Sham has a good view, the tower is seen at the right of a 2007 photo of the harbor and at the left in a 2009 photo, and Google has a satellite view and a very distant street view across the harbor.
 Trabas has a photo showing much older buildings, including a square concrete harbor control tower

 that formerly carried the light.
 The lee breakwater has been completely redeveloped